How to Improve Creative Writing Skills: 10 Fun Ways for Kids!

 Bonus Creative writing Tips

 - Don’t worry too much about spelling or grammar.
 You can fix these afterwards, once you have your story in place.
 Focus on developing creative story ideas and how wacky your stories can become!

 - Ensure you have a comfortable place to write your stories.
 Check out our Pinterest for suitable reading and writing nooks!
-The perfect writing nook should have pens, paper, pencils, a dictionary, a thesaurus, bookshelf and anything else that you love!
+The perfect writing nook should have pens, paper, pencils, a dictionary, a thesaurus, a bookshelf and anything else that you love!

 - Plan your story before writing.
 Check out our cool, printable storyboard template here.